 Islamic architecture is an architectural style associated with the religion of Islam and, has evolved from various architectural styles like that of Mesopotamian and Roman.
-As centuries passed, Islamic architecture got influenced by other contemporary styles like Chinese architecture and the Mughal Architecture.
-Islamic Architecture was also affected by a variety of revisions that decreed necessary during Colonial Rule.
+As centuries passed, Islamic architecture got influenced by other contemporary styles like Chinese architecture and Mughal Architecture.
+Islamic Architecture was also affected by a variety of revisions that were decreed necessary during Colonial Rule.

 Here are some of the distinctive elements of Islamic Architecture:

-Domes made its first appearance in the Mesopotamian Architecture.
-The Islamic Architecture adopted the dome as one of its main features after getting influenced by the model of the pre-existing Byzantine domes in the Ottoman architecture.
+Domes made its first appearance in Mesopotamian Architecture.
+The Islamic Architecture adopted the dome as one of its main features after getting influenced by the model of the pre-existing Byzantine domes in Ottoman architecture.
 Different types of domes include Onion Domes, Beehive Domes, Braced Domes, Coved Domes, Compound Domes, Crossed-Arch Domes, Ellipsoidal Domes, Geodesic dome etcetera.